HenIsTheMan/Mobile/README.md

 	- Cam tries to catch up if game player character goes too high

 * Menu screen
-	- Pressing the back button opens a dialog
+	- Pressing the built-in android back button opens a dialog
 	- Gif BG
 	- Show UpdateFPS and RenderFPS on screen
 	- Adjusted menu player character
 	- Ball with accelerometer
+	- Buttons for going to different screens

 * Options screen
 	- Music and sound vol can be adjusted